Class and Subclass are crucial when choosing and creating your character in Baldur’s Gate 3. It’s your playstyle and identity.

 The Paladin class is one of the most intriguing and rewarding options, particularly for those interested in roleplaying.
 This divine warrior has the capacity to deliver impactful damage while offering healing and crowd control support to the group.
 Focused primarily on aggressive melee combat, Paladins wield high damage potential through mechanics like Smite, Dreadful Aspect, and Hellish Rebuke.

-The Paladin spellcasting is limited compared to other classes, with a primary focus on the Divine Smite mechanism that inflicts additional damage by consuming spell slots.
+The Paladin spellcasting is limited compared to other classes, primarily focusing on the Divine Smite mechanism that inflicts additional damage by consuming spell slots.
 This feature empowers Paladins to unleash fantastic levels of damage.
-Generally, spell slots can be preserved for this mechanic, but when necessitated used to buff, heal, or apply crowd control, all of which the class capably provides to the group’s benefit.
-For those concentrating on dealing damage, the Paladin is a great choice.
+Generally, spell slots can be preserved for this mechanic, but when necessitated, they can be used to buff, heal, or apply crowd control, all of which the class capably provides to the group’s benefit.
+For those concentrating on dealing high damage, the Paladin is a great choice.

 Ranger